vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - How the Company bills and collects money

 - Following the same process:
-  - saves an incredible amount of time
+  - Saves an incredible amount of time
   - Eliminates frustration
   - Help to perform the job with fewer mistakes and delays